drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 m^2^, and the concentration ratio is 5.916.
-Four monocrystalline silicon photovoltaic modules each 190x380x35 mm in size, with cell efficiency 21.5% and 10 w power at standard test conditions (1000 w/m^2^ solar radiation intensity, 25 $℃\ $environmental temperature and air mass 1.5).
+Four monocrystalline silicon photovoltaic modules each 190x380x35 mm in size, with cell efficiency 21.5% and 10 w power at standard test conditions (1000 w/m^2^ solar radiation intensity, 25 $℃\ $environmental temperature and air mass 1.5) are placed under the tubes.
 The effective area of the PV module is 0.288 m^2^, and the geometric concentration ratio is 3.43.
-The nanofluid absorbs spectral radiation out of the solar cell and flows into the heat exchange water tank through the copper coil.
+The nanofluid absorbs spectral radiation out of the solar cell and flows into a heat exchange water tank, passing through a copper coil.
 It releases thermal energy while flowing in the coil immersed in the insulated water tank.
 The thermal power and thermal efficiency of the system are determined by using the outlet and inlet temperature of water from the water tank heat exchanger.
-The nanofluid is finally collected in a nanofluid tank completing the cycle for spectral filtering next day.
+The nanofluid is finally collected in a nanofluid tank completing the cycle, ready for spectral filtering next day.

 Fig. 1.
 Schematic representation of the proposed CPVT system.